-The International Justice Resource Center (IJRC) shares essential information, skills and support with advocates and victims around the world to help them achieve justice and accountability for human rights violations using international law.
+The International Justice Resource Center (IJRC) is a non-profit human rights organization based in San Francisco, California.
+We share essential information, skills, and guidance with advocates and victims around the world to help them achieve justice and accountability for human rights violations using international law.

 IJRC is the first comprehensive resource to provide victims and advocates with the practical information they need to educate themselves and protect their own and others’ rights within the international human rights framework.
 By creating a one-stop online resource hub of practical, advocate-oriented materials, together with complementary tailored trainings and advocacy support, IJRC aims to help close the gap between human rights guarantees and victims’ access to effective redress.

 IJRC has special consultative status with the Economic and Social Council (ECOSOC), allowing us to attend and participate in the activities of the United Nations human rights mechanisms, among other UN bodies.

 IJRC’s mission is to empower individuals, through knowledge, to use the law and legal mechanisms for the greater protection of human rights around the world.
 IJRC is committed to ensuring access to educational materials, training and support for victims and advocates.

 This short video explains why IJRC is committed to democratizing access to the international human rights system:

 IJRC aims to be a leading resource for research, litigation support, and education in human rights law; our work will enable practitioners to effectively incorporate human rights norms into their advocacy, allow the general public to understand the legal framework for the protection of their human rights, and advance respect for the rule of law and the universality of human rights guarantees.

 IJRC provides three principal services to victims and advocates seeking to better understand, or more effectively engage with, human rights protections.
 These are our: